-OSR is the authorized agent for negotiating industry agreements on behalf of the research institute.
-It acts as a liaison between industry and principal investigators to ensure such agreements are consistent with research institute policies.
+The Office of Sponsored Research (OSR) is the authorized agent for negotiating industry agreements on behalf of the research institute.
 Clinical studies conducted under an industry agreement may be either industry-initiated or investigator-initiated and may be negotiated either directly with industry or with a contract research organization (CRO) representing a sponsor.
-Principal investigators may be asked to countersign an agreement indicating that they have read and understood its terms, but are not authorized to independently negotiate agreements on behalf of the research institute.

 Steps to initiating a contract

-CRBAs and including a project protocol for pricing of clinical billable events and a Contract Initiation Request Form (OSR-10) (DOC).
+- Notify your GCA, OSR Contracts and CRBAs of pending contract(s) and include the project protocol for pricing of clinical billable events and a Contract Initiation Request Form (OSR-10) (DOC).

-- CRBAs work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
-PI approval of the budget is required prior to contract negotiation by OSR.
+- The CRBA will work with the study team to complete a financial responsibility analysis and develop a budget based on the project protocol.
+PI approval of the budget is required prior to contract negotiation by the Office of Sponsored Research.

-- As negotiations near completion, OSR requests an OSR-10 form from the GCA indicating institutional approvals for the project.
+- As negotiations near completion, the GCA will complete and send the OSR-10 form to OSR, indicating institutional approvals for the project.

 - OSR negotiates the budget and contract terms, confirms institutional approvals and obtains the required signatures for contract execution.

-- OSR processes an activity set-up request to be submitted to the Office of Research Finance for entry into Lawson.
+- OSR processes an activity set-up request to be submitted to the Office of Research Finance for Lawson entry.

 - Upon full execution of the contract, OSR forwards a copy of the signed agreement, final budget, OSR-10 form and Activity Set-Up Request Form to the GCA.